Blue Cheese vs Taleggio Cheese

 Milk Type and Treatment

-Blue Cheese is made with cow, goat, or sheep milk.
-Taleggio Cheese is made with unknown milk that is typically heated.
+Blue Cheese is made with cow, goat, or sheep milk that is typically raw or pasteurized.
+Taleggio Cheese is made with cow milk that is typically heated.

 Composition and Texture